Fred-ef/Competitive-Programming/README.md

 # Competitive-Programming
-Rust implementations of different solutions to various algorithmic problems
+Collection of Rust implementation of all hands-on and exercises required for the "Competitive Programming and Contests" exam.